tuberry/user-theme-x/README.md

 }
 ```
 ### Night theme auto switch
 Fill the blanks according to your themes in consistent one-to-one match.
 The gtk/shell/icons theme will be toggled automatically when Night Light is active and inactive.
-Also `~/.config/gnome-shell/gnome-shell-dark.css` is supported.
+Also user stylesheet (`~/.config/gnome-shell/gnome-shell-dark.css`) switch is supported.

 ![Screenshot](https://user-images.githubusercontent.com/17917040/80617887-38626280-8a75-11ea-8bcb-85566cd426e9.png)